-Deals, like the one through Best Buy’s Gamers Club Unlocked Program (Best Buy recently closed the program, but the discount is still available to current members), drop the price below $50.
+Deals, like the one through Best Buy’s Gamers Club Unlocked Program (Best Buy recently closed the program, but the discount is still available to current members), take the price below $50.

-The standard version of Battlefield 5 delivers the least amount of content and gets the last release date.
+The standard version of Battlefield 5 delivers the least amount of content.
 You’ll also miss out on instant access to items and some Special Assignments.

 You do, however, get access to all upcoming Battlefield 5 DLC.
-Remember, there isn’t a Premium Pass this time around and all Battlefield 5 DLC is free.
+Remember, there isn’t a Premium Pass this time around and all the upcoming Battlefield 5 DLC content is free.

 So who should buy this edition of Battlefield 5?